 The dividend growth rate measures how a company’s dividend payouts change over time.
 It’s expressed as a percentage and refers to the amount of growth in dividend amount compared to the previous year.

-Although it won’t tell you as much about how much you might stand to earn from a given company in dividend income, the dividend growth rate is an important metric to consider.
-It gives you an idea of the company’s growth potential and helps you make decisions that increase your total dividend income in the long term.
+Although it won’t tell you as much about how much you might stand to earn from a given company in dividend income, the dividend growth rate gives you an idea of the company’s growth potential, and may help you make decisions that increase your total dividend income in the long term.

 Dividend Payout Ratio

 Dividend payout ratio is calculated by dividing the total amount of dividends paid to shareholders by a company’s net income.
-Thus, it can give investors a feel for what percentage of a company’s profits are being paid out to shareholders as dividends.
+This can give investors insight into what percentage of a company’s profits are being paid out to shareholders as dividends.

-On the other hand, a low dividend payout ratio may indicate a company hasn’t yet matured enough to funnel much of its earnings into dividends… which might mean the company still has lots of room for growth.
+On the other hand, a low dividend payout ratio may indicate a company hasn’t yet matured enough to funnel much of its earnings into dividends, which might mean the company still has room for growth.

 Building a Healthy Investment Portfolio

-If you’re a beginning investor looking to create a healthy, gainful portfolio, a lot of the same advice applies whether or not you’re focused specifically on dividend earnings.
+If you’re a beginning investor looking to create a well-balanced portfolio, the standard investing advice applies whether or not you’re focused specifically on dividend earnings.

-Since all investments come with risk, a diverse portfolio can help you mitigate a single company or industry’s blips in performance.
+Since all investments come with risk, a diversified portfolio can help you mitigate certain market or sector-related risks.
 And you may want to rebalance your portfolio periodically to make sure you’re not leaning too heavily on one asset or another.

 Diversifying Your Investments

-Especially when it comes to dividend income, diversifying your investment portfolio is critical: Even companies with high historical dividend yields might encounter a period of poor performance, and some companies with the highest growth potential may not be paying out an appreciable dividend right now.
+When it comes to dividend income, diversifying your investment portfolio is also critical: Even companies that pay higher dividends consistently might encounter a period of poor performance, and some companies with the highest growth potential may not be paying out an appreciable dividend right now.

 Diversifying your dividend-paying assets can also help you earn the most dividend benefits, potentially maximizing your returns over time.